Pydart-Intelli-Corp/stibe.api/COMPREHENSIVE_API_DOCUMENTATION.md

 **🎯 Production Status**

-This API provides a complete foundation for professional salon management operations.
+This API provides a complete foundation for professional shop management operations.
 The architecture is designed for scalability, security, and maintainability, making it ready for production deployment with proper configuration and hosting setup.

 **Version**: 1.0.0
 **Last Updated**: August 15, 2025